-Treasury Bureaus and the Departmental Offices should respond to complaints and/or requests for correction within 60 days of receipt.
+Treasury Bureaus and the Departmental Offices should respond to complaints and/or requests for correction in writing within 60 calendar days of receipt.
 If the complaint requires an extended period of time for processing, the agency must notify the petitioner.
 The agency must develop or identify the initial administrative complaint process for affected persons to seek and obtain correction of information that does not comply with OMB or Treasury Guidelines.
 The process should specify the name and address of the organization responsible for evaluating and responding to requests for correction of information disseminated.
 The process should meet designated timeframes for requests, evaluations, and agency response and should identify what is required from a petitioner, such as:

-- Description of the information deemed to need correction. - Manner disseminated and, if available, date of dissemination. - Specific error(s) cited for correction and proposed correction or remedy, if any. - Manner in which the information does not comply with the information quality guidelines. - How the person was affected and how correction would benefit them. - Petitioner's contact information for the agency reply on whether and how correction will be made.
+- Description of the information deemed to need correction. - Manner disseminated and date of dissemination. - Specific error(s) cited for correction and proposed correction or remedy. - Specific manner in which the information does not comply with OMB or Treasury Guidelines. - How the person was affected and how correction would benefit them. - Petitioner's contact information for the agency reply on whether and how correction will be made.